moritzmair/plugswitch/README.md

 * pm2 start index.js
 * pm2 save (to save that the line above should always be started on startup)
 * view logs with pm2 log

+## Found a bug/need a feature?
+Please use the Issue tracker on bitbucket: https://github.com/moritzmair/plugswitch/issues